-- 1 .
-Designation.
+1. Designation.
 There shall be a series of Preferred Stock that shall be designated as "Series B Convertible Preferred Stock" (the "Series B Preferred Stock") and the number of authorized shares constituting such series shall be 2,300,000.
-The rights, preferences, powers, restrictions and limitations of the Series B Preferred Stock shall be as set forth herein. - 2.
-Defined Terms.
+The rights, preferences, powers, restrictions and limitations of the Series B Preferred Stock shall be as set forth herein.

+2. Defined Terms.
 For purposes hereof, the following terms shall have the following meanings:

-- "Affiliate" has the meaning provided for the same term in the Exchange Act. - "Automatic Conversion Date" has the meaning set forth in Section 4.1(b) hereof. - "Board" has the meaning set forth in the Recitals. - "Business Day" means any day other than Saturday, Sunday or other day on which commercial banks in The City of New York are authorized or required by law to remain closed. - "Certificate of Designation" has the meaning set forth in the Recitals. - "Certificate of Incorporation" has the meaning set forth in the Recitals. - "Common Stock" means the common stock, par value \$0.01 per share, of the Corporation. - "Conversion Date" has the meaning set forth in Section 4.2(a) hereto. - "Conversion Notice" has the meaning set forth in Section 4.2(a) hereto. - "Conversion Shares" means, collectively, the shares of Common Stock issuable upon conversion of the Shares of Series B Preferred Stock in accordance with the terms hereof. - "Conversion Rate" means one (1), subject to adjustment in accordance with Section 6 hereto. - "Corporation" has the meaning set forth in the Preamble. - "Date of Issuance" means, for any Share of Series B Preferred Stock, the date on which the Corporation initially issues the Units offered and sold in a public offering pursuant to the Corporation's registration statement of Form S-1 (without regard to any subsequent transfer of such Share or reissuance of the certificate(s) representing such Share and regardless of whether or not such Share is issued as part of the Units sold in such public offering). - "Delisting Trigger" has the meaning set forth in the definition of Early Conversion Trigger. - "Delisting Trigger Date" has the meaning set forth in the definition of Early Conversion Trigger.
+"Affiliate" has the meaning provided for the same term in the Exchange Act.

+"Automatic Conversion Date" has the meaning set forth in Section 4.1(b) hereof.

+"Board" has the meaning set forth in the Recitals.

+"Business Day" means any day other than Saturday, Sunday or other day on which commercial banks in The City of New York are authorized or required by law to remain closed.

+"Certificate of Designation" has the meaning set forth in the Recitals.

+"Certificate of Incorporation" has the meaning set forth in the Recitals.

+"Common Stock" means the common stock, par value \$0.01 per share, of the Corporation.

+"Conversion Date" has the meaning set forth in Section 4.2(a) hereto.

+"Conversion Notice" has the meaning set forth in Section 4.2(a) hereto.

+"Conversion Shares" means, collectively, the shares of Common Stock issuable upon conversion of the Shares of Series B Preferred Stock in accordance with the terms hereof.

+"Conversion Rate" means one (1), subject to adjustment in accordance with Section 6 hereto.

+"Corporation" has the meaning set forth in the Preamble.

+"Date of Issuance" means, for any Share of Series B Preferred Stock, the date on which the Corporation initially issues the Units offered and sold in a public offering pursuant to the Corporation's registration statement of Form S-1 (without regard to any subsequent transfer of such Share or reissuance of the certificate(s) representing such Share and regardless of whether or not such Share is issued as part of the Units sold in such public offering).

+"Delisting Trigger" has the meaning set forth in the definition of Early Conversion Trigger.

+"Delisting Trigger Date" has the meaning set forth in the definition of Early Conversion Trigger.

-"Early Conversion Trigger" means any of the following events occurring any time after 30 days following the Date of Issuance, (a) the closing price of the Common Stock on the NASDAQ Capital Market is greater than 200% of the exercise price of the Series A Warrants for a period of 20 consecutive Trading Days (the "Trading Trigger" and such twentieth consecutive Trading Day occurring any time after 30 days following the Date of Issuance, the "Trading Trigger Date"), (b) all Series A Warrants in a given Unit are exercised for cash (solely with respect to the Units that include the exercised Series A Warrants) (a "Warrant Cash Exercise Trigger" and the date of such exercise, the "Warrant Cash Exercise Trigger Date") or (c) the Units are delisted from the NASDAQ Capital Market for any reason (the "Delisting Trigger" and the date of such delisting, the "Delisting Trigger Date").
+"Early Conversion Trigger" means any of the following events occurring any time after 30 days following the Date of Issuance, (a) the closing price of the Common Stock on the NASDAQ Capital Market is greater than 200% of the exercise price of the Series A Warrants for a period of 20 consecutive Trading Days (the "Trading Trigger" and such twentieth consecutive Trading Day occurring any time after 30 days following the Date of Issuance, the "Trading Trigger Date") or (b) the Units are delisted from the NASDAQ Capital Market for any reason (the "Delisting Trigger" and the date of such delisting, the "Delisting Trigger Date").

-"Early Conversion Trigger Date" means the earlier to occur of (i) the 15th day after the Trading Trigger Date if the Trading Trigger occurs, (ii) the Warrant Cash Exercise Trigger Date if the Warrant Cash Exercise Trigger occurs or (iii) the Delisting Trigger Date if the Delisting Trigger occurs.
+"Early Conversion Trigger Date" means the earlier to occur of (i) the 15th day after the Trading Trigger Date if the Trading Trigger occurs or (ii) the Delisting Trigger Date if the Delisting Trigger occurs.